DexterHuang/CyberCodeOnline/UpdateNote.md

 With the backpack update, btc bank, there is no legit reason for alt anymore, therefore we will be gradurally stopping the use of alt.
 If you have less then 4 alts you will still be able to send and move your stuff to main, BUT if you have 4 or more alts, you wont be banned unless you are doing serious exploits, but you will certainly not be able to send item to your alts anymore.
  * Now muted players cannot sell you item in market

+### **2021/06/17 v0.592**
+ * Updated mobile mode on tablet screen, now when you have lagrer screen, chat and inventory will show on the sides to take advantage of larger space :)
+ * You can now switch to mobile mode when you are on desktop by clicking on "Enable Cyberpunk Mode", you can switch back in the mobile setting page

 ### **2021/06/13 v0.592**
  * IP ban and auto chat spam mute is implemented